giomasce/mmpp/README.md

     sudo apt-get install git build-essential libz3-dev libmicrohttpd-dev qt5-default libboost-all-dev node-typescript binutils-dev pkg-config

 Other Linux distributions will require some similar command, depending on the distribution package manager.
-You need GCC version at least 5, which for Debian and Ubuntu was introduced respectively in stretch and in xenial.
+You need GCC version at least 7, which for Debian and Ubuntu was introduced respectively in buster and in artful.
 If your distribution is older than that and you cannot or do not want to upgrade, then I suggest to either use a virtual machine or a container, or to use an external repository; Ubuntu users can benefit from [this